samiran005/Game_for_Soma/README.md

 ## License

-This project is licensed under the [MIT License](./LICENSE).
 Feel free to share the game and spread the joy!

 ---